cconover/yourls-qrgenerator/README.md

 - Specify the QR error correction level (ECL) via URL query

 For full details about the plugin, including using the URL query features, visit http://cnvr.cc/qrplugin-readme

-WARRANTY
-This software is provided as-is, without warranty of any kind.
-The software creator is not responsible for anything this software does or causes.